MichaelCurrin/github-reporting-py/README.md

 # Github GraphQL Tool
 > Python tool to easily report on data fetched from Github's GraphQL API

+## Aim

-Github's v4 API is no longer REST but GraphQL and this project explores using it for reporting purposes.
-Such as creating text or CSV reports for given parameters, so you can understand the git history of one or more repos and how you or your team contribute to your repos.
+The aim of this project is to fetch stats about Github repos of interest and to generate text or CSV reports, using input parameters.
+The kind of reporting you get out could show the git history of one or more repos and how you or your team contribute to your repos.
+The reports can also be aggregated such as with an Excel pivot table.

+Another aim of this project is to introduce coders to processing GraphQL queries using Python.
+The understanding can be applied to other GraphQL APIs.

+## Datasource

+[Github](https://github.com) hosts code for developers and organizations and makes the code and history available through an API.
+Version 3 used [REST](https://www.restapitutorial.com/) but version 4 uses [GraphQL](https://graphql.org/) - this project explores using GraphQL for reporting purposes, in particular because GraphQL is more modern and can scale easier for download data.

+Test queries against Github data in the GraphQL [explorer](https://developer.github.com/v4/explorer/).
+The interactive view there makes it easy to explorer the schema.

 ## Sample output

+One of the scripts in this Github GraphQL Tool project will give the following output:

 ```bash
 $ PYTHONPATH=$(pwd) python demo/basic.py